 Four Step Process of Any Basic Trading Strategy

 Our hypothesis is formulated as “market is mean reverting”.
 Mean reversion is a theory that suggests that the prices eventually move back to their average value.
 The second step involves testing the hypothesis for which we formulate a strategy on our hypothesis and compute indicators, signals and performance metrics.
 The testing phase can be broken down into three steps, getting the data, writing the strategy and analyzing the output.
 In this example we consider NIFTY-Bees.
 It is an exchange traded fund managed by Goldman Sachs.
 NSE has huge volume for the instrument hence we consider this.
 The image below shows the Open-High-Low-Close price of the same.

 We plot the Bollinger band for the closing price.

 We set a threshold level to compare the fluctuations in the price.
-If the price increases/decreases we update the threshold column.
+If the price increases/decreases, we update the threshold column.
 The closing price is compared with the upper band and with the lower band.
 When the upper band is crossed, it is a signal for sell.
-Similarly when the lower band is crossed, it is a signal for sell.
+Similarly, when the lower band is crossed, it is a buy signal.
 The coding section can be summarized as follows:-

 - Adding indicators

 - Adding rules

 A helicopter view towards the output of the strategy is given in the diagram below.